Iced Earth: Dystopia (2011–2012)

-Plagues of Babylon and Incorruptible (2013–2019)
+Plagues of Babylon and Incorruptible (2013–2020)

 Iced Earth began writing new material for their twelfth studio album in early 2013.
-Drummer Smedley left the band in May 2013 due to personal reasons.
-Raphael Saini therefore played drums on the album, titled Plagues of Babylon, as well as filling in on tour until Jon Dette took over on drums in November 2013.
-The album was released in January 2014, reaching position #5 on the German Media Control Charts, which is band’s highest chart position in their entire career.
+Drummer Smedley left the band in May 2013 for personal reasons.
+Raphael Saini played drums on the album, titled Plagues of Babylon, as well as filling in on tour until Jon Dette took over on drums in November 2013.
+The album was released in January 2014, reaching position #5 on the German Media Control Charts, which is band's highest chart position in their entire career.

 On April 7, 2015, following a period of inactivity as a result of Schaffer requiring cervical fusion surgery, the band announced that Iced Earth would begin writing for their 13th studio album.
 The announcement also revealed that drummer Smedley had rejoined the band, replacing Dette, and that the new album was to be tentatively titled The Judas Goat, with an expected release date and subsequent touring cycle in early 2016.
-In August 2016 lead guitarist Troy Seele announced his departure from the band citing family reasons.
+In August 2016, lead guitarist Troy Seele announced his departure from the band, citing family reasons.
 He was replaced on September 25, 2016, by Jake Dreyer.

 On December 6, 2016, Schaffer spoke in an interview with Fernando Bonenfant from Metal Wani and announced that the new album would be called Incorruptible, originally due for release in May 2017.
 On March 13, 2017, the band confirmed that they had completed work on the album for a mid-June release.
 On April 6, the artwork was revealed with the album being set for a June 16 release.
 The release of the album also fulfilled the band's second deal with Century Media Records.

 On October 26, 2018, it was revealed that Jon Schaffer had recruited previous Iced Earth members Gene Adam (vocals) and Bill Owen (lead guitar); along with guests Jim Morris (lead guitar), Ruben Drake (bass guitar), and Mark Prator (drums); to form Jon Schaffer's Purgatory, taking the name from the precursor to Iced Earth.
 The band had re-recorded old pre-Iced Earth demos, including (in their original form) tracks that were later re-recorded for Iced Earth releases.
 This EP, titled Purgatory, was released in December 2018.

 Iced Earth's 1989 demo Enter the Realm was released on CD and vinyl for the first time on April 12, 2019, exactly 30 years after its original release.